tfarina/isengard/c/cstyleguide.md

 #### Function-Like Macros

 Function-like macros should use PascalCase.
+Capitalize the first letter of each word and join them without separators.

 Function-like macros resemble function calls.